vtxtech/lightweight-replace-engine/README.txt

 # * Introduced verbose and silent output modes
 # * Tidied up output of lre::ReplaceEngine::run()
 # * Added colored console output (Windows only)
+# * Added tests for checking handling of invalid input data
+# * Fixed a bug where files were not saved if they had not to be processed
 #
 # -----------------------------------------------------------------------------
 # Change Notes LRE v.0.9.0 (2013-02-04), Developer Release